‘Somebody was taking care of him’: Hotline set up after little boy found dead in Washington County - NewsBreak

 SELLERSBURG, Ind. — Days after a young boy was found dead in southern Indiana , police had few answers to offer.

 Sgt.
 Carey Huls with Indiana State Police said a national hotline has been created to generate tips in the case.
-The number is 1-888-437-6432.Python found at Bloomington Walmart
+The number is 1-888-437-6432.Man arrested in connection with body found in Lawrence woods

 A mushroom hunter called 911 after finding the boy’s body around 7:30 p.m.
 Saturday near a road in a heavily wooded area of eastern Washington County.
 Investigators from the Washington County Sheriff’s Department responded, and ISP detectives were called in.